w3f/Grant-Milestone-Delivery/evaluations/diffychat_2_dastansam.md

 ## General Notes

 Contact list feature works both locally and on production.
-However, main web messenger has different behaviour.
+However, main web messenger has different behaviour than expected.
 I followed the tutorial [video](https://media.belsoft.rs/diffychat/diffychat.mp4) that was provided but chat windows just hang and lag for me.
 I attached screenshot of the failure.

-I also though you would use `Polkadot.js` wallet when you mentioned that `web messenger will use Polkadot.js`, but it seems that you are using `polkadot.js` library.
+I also thought you would use `Polkadot.js` wallet when you mentioned that `web messenger will use Polkadot.js for authorization`, but it seems that you are using `polkadot.js` library.
 It seemed strange to me that user inserts their `mnemonic` phrase into the form and not use their wallet directly.
 I think it would be nice if you could provide some context on that.

 ## Logs and screenshots